 Founded by William Randolph Hearst, the famous Hearst Castle is a must-see stop for any Central Coast road trip.
 This massive estate took over 20 years to build, ending in 1947.
 It’s a truly wild place with grand Roman-feeling columns and pools, gardens, huge ornate rooms and more.
 It’ll take at least a half-day to properly visit this, but you could spend all day here and not be bored.

-Downtown San Luis Obispo
+Wander The Adorable Downtown San Luis Obispo

 Hot dang, I fell in love with the cute town of San Luis Obispo when I visited.
 It’s so charming and filled with cute local shops, amazing restaurants and breweries.
 There’s a Misson right downtown along with a modern art museum and, the Bubble Gum Wall (yes, there’s a Bubble Gum Wall in Seattle but also one here!)